 Popular festivities for Labor Day weekend are usually outdoors and tend to involve friends, family, food and fireworks.
 Bonus points if you can add a boat, a body of water, a pool or even a garden hose – especially when it’s still so hot outside.
 Many of these activities offer a great opportunity to include your dog in the fun, as long as you keep a few safety precautions in mind.

-If you’re going out of town or your celebration plans aren’t exactly dog-friendly, make your reservations now for overnight boarding services here at Club Fetch.
-Your pups will be safe and cozy with us, plus they’ll have a blast playing with their furry friends during the day.
+If you’re going out of town or your celebration plans aren’t exactly dog-friendly, make your reservations now for overnight boarding services with our friends at Club Fetch.
+Your pups will be safe and cozy, plus they’ll have a blast playing with their furry friends during the day.
 Holiday weekends fill up quickly, so reserve your spot today!